-First, you have to relieve some of the pressure that we feel to come up with the “perfect” business name—one that you imagine you’ll be married to for the rest of your career.
-It’s not like that.
+First, you have to relieve some of the pressure that you feel to come up with the “perfect” business name—one that you imagine you’ll be married to for the rest of your career.

 There are a few different approaches you can take to naming a private practice, and part of your decision will rely on answering some preliminary questions: